dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts Merchant console/Reports.md

 | USD Amount | Amount of the Payout in US Dollars. |
 | Local Amount | Amount of the Payout in the currency of the payee. |

-To see the detail of a payout, click it in the table.
+To see the details of a payout, click it in the table.
 The following window appears.

 ![PrintScreen](/assets/Payouts/Payouts6_en.png)